First Timers Guide

-It’s a good thing that the sun doesn’t set until well after 9 pm during a summer in Big Sky, leaving plenty of light to make the most of every day.
-Summer in Big Sky is a treasured time of year for visitors and residents, opening up endless options for the recreation minded and the relaxation seekers alike.
+It’s good that the sun doesn’t set until well after 9 p.m. during the summer in Big Sky, leaving plenty of light to make the most of every day.
+Summer in Big Sky is a treasured time of year for visitors and residents, opening up endless options for the recreation-minded and the relaxation seekers alike.
 As the days get warmer, the rugged and scenic Gallatin River comes alive with rumbling whitewater and deep fishing holes.

-And as the sun sets behind Lone Mountain, the stars fill up the big sky and a slight chill takes the edge off of the warm sun-filled days.
-It’s time to light the grill, dine at one of the lively or low-key restaurants, take in an outdoor concert, check out the weekly farmers’ market, or simply listen to the crickets sing in chorus.
+As the sun sets behind Lone Mountain, the stars fill the big sky, and a slight chill takes the edge off the warm sun-filled days.
+It’s time to light the grill, dine at one of the lively or low-key restaurants, take in an outdoor concert, check out the weekly farmers’ market, or listen to the crickets sing in chorus.

 Whether you’re a snow seeker, an ice climber, or a day spa enthusiast, a winter day in Big Sky always involves breathtaking scenery and a casual, relaxed lifestyle that comes with alpine living.

-The Biggest Skiing in America® means one lift ticket gives you access to Big Sky Resort’s 5,800 acres of skiable terrain and 4,350 feet of vertical spanning across four mountains.
-And Lone Mountain Ranch, voted the #1 Nordic Ski Resort in North America by Cross Country Skier magazine, has 85 km of trails to explore the surrounding area of Big Sky.
+Big Sky Resort offers 5,800 acres of skiable terrain and 4,350 feet of vertical spanning across four mountains.
+Lone Mountain Ranch, voted the #1 Nordic Ski Resort in North America by Cross Country Skier Magazine, has 85 km of trails to explore the surrounding area of Big Sky.
 You’ll be in a skiing Mecca with all the benefits of a lively ski town except those pesky lift lines.

-Some Big Sky folks combine skiing with a slew of other outdoor excursions like snowshoe or dog sled adventures, sleigh rides, ice climbing and more!
-Yellowstone National Park is popular for its snowmobile tours and comfortable, scenic snowcoach rides to Old Faithful.
-In the evening, stay warm by a crackling fire, soak your muscles in a hot tub, enjoy après ski entertainment, fabulous dining options, and end the night with an unforgettable alpenglow behind Lone Peak – all in a Big Sky winter day.
+Some Big Sky folks combine skiing with a slew of other outdoor excursions like snowshoe or dog sled adventures, sleigh rides, ice climbing, and more!
+Yellowstone National Park is popular for its snowmobile tours and comfortable, scenic snow coach rides to Old Faithful.
+In the evening, stay warm by a crackling fire, soak your muscles in a hot tub, enjoy après ski entertainment and fabulous dining options, and end the night with an unforgettable alpenglow behind Lone Peak – all in a Big Sky winter day.